Purpose of the Thesis

 In recent years, time pressures, the limited availability of Graduate Council members, and schedule conflicts, have meant that most Biology Department thesis defenses have not been attended by a Graduate Council Representative.
 In these cases, the thesis advisor asks the graduate student if he/she thinks the thesis defense was fairly conducted.
 However, if you prefer to have a representative attend the thesis defense, a request to either the Graduate Program Advisor or directly to the Graduate School will increase the likelihood of the presence of a Graduate Council representative at your thesis defense.

 Passing or Failing the Thesis Defense

 Once the thesis defense has concluded, the Thesis Committee members vote on: (1) whether you have passed the defense, and (2) whether your thesis is acceptable.
 The policy of the Biology Department states that these votes must be unanimous for a student to pass.
-If you pass the defense and your thesis is acceptable with minor revisions, then the Thesis Committee members will sign the Recommendation for Master’s Degree from, found here, and the signature pages.
+If you pass the defense and your thesis is acceptable with minor revisions, then the Thesis Committee members will sign the Recommendation for Master’s Degree form, found here, and the signature pages.
 Your thesis advisor signs the form and signature pages after revisions requested by other committee members have been made.

 If you do not pass the thesis defense, the Thesis Committee and you will schedule a second defense.
 If your thesis is not acceptable, the Thesis Committee and you will agree on a reasonable timetable for revising the thesis.
 If you subsequently pass the second exam and/or submit an acceptable revised thesis, then the Thesis Committee members sign the Recommendation for Master’s Degree form and the signature pages.
 Again, your thesis advisor is the last member of the committee to sign the form and signature pages.
 You have two chances to pass the final examination.